susanBuck/slides/2014-09-10-nerd-summit-keynote.md

-## So you want to be a developer...
+## So you want to be a web developer...

+URL For these notes: <http://thewc.co/s/nerd-keynote>

 [Susan Buck](http://susanbuck.net) (susan@thewc.co)

 [Women's Coding Collective](http://thewc.co) / [@WeAreWCC](https://twitter.com/wearewcc)

-What I do: Teaching people about web development.
+What I do: Teach people about web development.

 As one would expect, this leads to lots of calls for advice: How do I get into this field?

 This is my roadmap...

 ## Understand the field